Developer Interviews at Jane Street

 Depending on your point of view it’s either a sad or beautiful fact that the most elegant code can only run on top of the giant jangly amalgam of parts and OS glue that is a real computer.
 Unfortunately we need programs to actually run so we need people who understand the inner workings of that behemoth.

 This doesn’t mean that we quiz every candidate about deep kernel internals, or the differences between SDRAM vs SGRAM.
 But for some jobs in systems development we do expect a fair amount of detailed knowledge, and in general it’s a big plus if you can take into account things like cache effects, IO patterns, memory representations, and the capabilities of real CPUs.

 What We Don’t Look For

-Now, show it to the smartest people you know, get feedback, tear it down and build it again with what you’ve learned.
+When you think you are done show it to the smartest people you know, get feedback, tear it down and build it again with what you’ve learned.

 Repeat with a new problem.

 We are looking for people to build real things with us, and practice really does make perfect.